jonjamz/blaze-forms/docs/reference/api/FormElements.md

 ### Form Elements

+A form element represents a single field in a given form.
+It collects user input, formats it as needed, and sends it to the surrounding form block.

-A TemplatesForms Form Element is a reusable component that plays the same role as a typical HTML form control, such as an `<input>` or `<select>` elements.
+Form elements are reusable components that play the same role as their raw HTML counterparts, such as the `<input>` or `<select>` tags, but they are much more flexible.

+Form elements can be simple or complex--whatever is required--from a Twitter Search module that returns an array of objects, or an email input that returns a trimmed string.

-Unlike HTML form elements, though, TemplatesForms elements are extremely flexible and powerful.
-They consistently transform user input into a desired data structure that is ready to insert into a database.
+Think of a form element in this library as a component that consistently transforms any type of user input into a data structure ready to insert into a database.

-#### First Step: Create a Blaze Template
+#### Step 1: Create a Blaze Template

 * Template must contain one *HTML element*, for example `<input>`.
 * The HTML element must:
-  * Have the `reactive-element` class (or a custom selector you specify using `validationSelector`).
+  * Have the `reactive-element` class (or a custom selector you specify using `validationSelector` in the `createElement` options).
-  * Support the `validationEvent` type(s) you specify in `createElement` options.
+  * Support the `validationEvent` type(s) you specify in `createElement` options--for example, `click`.

-> You can also put the `reactive-element` class on a container in the element to delegate the event.
+>**Tip**: You can also put the `reactive-element` class on a container in the element to delegate the event.

 Here's an example of a compatible element template.